MEd/EdS in Professional Counseling (School Counseling)

 - Graduate School application

-- TOEFL or IELTS (applicants from non-English speaking countries only): Official transcripts in native language and English for international applicants
+- Transcripts in the native language and English for international applicants

 - Statement of purpose